 My personal impression of these instruments is that while they are clearly modelled on the two surviving medieval Gaelic harps, the Queen Mary harp in Edinburgh and the Brian Boru harp in Dublin, Dolmetsch’s instruments are more slender and gracile.
 He places two soundholes in each side of the soundbox instead on in the front.
 Some are plain and undecorated, but many have carving on the forepillar which reproduces the fish head and eyes of the Queen Mary harp, and some at least of the instruments also have the linear designs from the front of the Queen Mary harp soundboard, as well as decorated roundels at the top and bottom of the forepillar.

 The harp I have is labelled “Arnold Dolmetsch 10”.
-It appears to be made of cherry, and has 27 thin wire strings, mostly of copper alloy with a few wound basses.
+It appears to be made of mahogany, and has 27 thin wire strings, mostly of copper alloy with a few wound basses.
 For more information on the research and restoration of this instrument, see my blog under “Dolmetsch”.